3cat-Sdn-Bhd/pi-gato-knowledge-reader/README.md

 # pi-gato-knowledge-reader

-Pi extension for [Gato](https://github.com/8monkey-ai/gato).
+Pi extension for Pi.
 It reads a [gato-knowledge](https://github.com/turisanapo/gato-knowledge) style folder:

 - `knowledge/Skill.md` is appended to the system prompt on every turn, like `AGENTS.md`.